-WHAT: Washington Foreign Press Center World AIDS Day 2014 Program
+WHAT: Washington Foreign Press Center On-The-Record Briefing

 WHERE: National Press Building, 529 14th Street, NW, Suite 800

 RSVP: Interested media should respond to FPCOwner@state.gov.
-Please Note: This event is for foreign media only.